Distributed graph problems through an automata-theoretic lens: Representation of s as automata

 Now consider an $\LCL$ problem $\Pi$ that is specified in the node-edge-checkable formalism.
 Construct a nondeterministic finite automaton $\M_\Pi$ as follows; see Figures \ref{fig:ex-cycle} and \ref{fig:ex-path} for examples. \begin{framed} \begin{itemize}[nolistsep,leftmargin=*] \item The set of states is $\CE$. \item There is a transition from $(a,b)$ to $(c,d)$ whenever $(b,c) \in \CV$. \item $(a,b) \in \CE$ is a starting state whenever $a \in \CH$. \item $(a,b) \in \CE$ is an accepting state whenever $b \in \CT$. \end{itemize} \end{framed}

 We will interpret $\M_\Pi$ as an NFA over the unary alphabet $\Sigma = \{ \unary \}$.
 Note that there can be multiple starting states; the automaton can choose the starting state nondeterministically.
-We remark that in case of cycles, the sets $\CH$ and $\CT$ are empty which transforms an NFA into a semiautomaton.
+We remark that in case of cycles, the sets $\CH$ and $\CT$ are empty which transforms an NFA into a nondeterministic semiautomaton (i.e., an automation having no starting or accepting states).
 In the following part we will see how to view the constructed automata.

-We define the following concepts: \begin{definition}[generating paths and cycles] Automaton $\M$ can generate the cycle $(x_1, x_2,\allowbreak \dotsc,\allowbreak x_m)$ if each $x_i$ is a state of $\M$, there is a state transition from $x_i$ to $x_{i+1}$ for each $i < m$, and there is a state transition from $x_m$ to $x_1$.
+We define the following concepts: \begin{definition}[generating paths and cycles] Automaton $\M$ can \emph{generate} the cycle $(x_1, x_2,\allowbreak \dotsc,\allowbreak x_m)$ if each $x_i$ is a state of $\M$, there is a state transition from $x_i$ to $x_{i+1}$ for each $i < m$, and there is a state transition from $x_m$ to $x_1$.

-Automaton $\M$ can generate the path $(x_1, x_2, \dotsc, x_m)$ if each $x_i$ is a state of $\M$, $x_1$ is a starting state, $x_m$ is an accepting state, and there is a state transition from $x_i$ to $x_{i+1}$ for each $i < m$. \end{definition} Note that $\M$ can generate cycles even if there are no starting states or accepting states.
+Automaton $\M$ can \emph{generate} the path $(x_1, x_2, \dotsc, x_m)$ if each $x_i$ is a state of $\M$, $x_1$ is a starting state, $x_m$ is an accepting state, and there is a state transition from $x_i$ to $x_{i+1}$ for each $i < m$. \end{definition} Note that $\M$ can generate cycles even if there are no starting states or accepting states.

 \begin{example} {\mathrm{TH}} {\mathrm{HT}} {\mathrm{MM}} Consider the state machines in Figure~\ref{fig:ex-cycle}.
 The state machine for consistent orientation can generate the following cycles:

 The state machine for maximal matching can generate the following cycles: